A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 Now, since $|\nabla h_t(z)|=o(|z|)$, for every $\epsilon>0$ there exists a $\delta>0$ such that

 Set $\epsilon=\frac\nu2$, and combine this estimate with \eqref{eq:ndg_lin_sys_invert_estimate} and \eqref{eq:estimate_L2_properness_nablaA} to get

-as claimed. \end{proof} The main consequence of the above result is that the 1-periodic orbits of $H$ are contained in a fixed compact set. \begin{lemma} Let $H\in C^\infty\left(S^1\times\bR^{2n},\bR\right)$ be a weakly asymptotically quadratic Hamiltonian with non-degenerate quadratic Hamiltonian at infinity.
+as claimed. \end{proof} A nice consequence of this lemma is a refinement of lemma \ref{lem:1-per_orbits_of_nondeg_at_infty_asyquad_are_unif_Linfty_bounded} from fixed points to 1-periodic orbits. \begin{lemma} Let $H\in C^\infty\left(S^1\times\bR^{2n},\bR\right)$ be a asymptotically quadratic Hamiltonian with non-degenerate quadratic Hamiltonian at infinity.
 There exists a constant $R>0$ such that if $x\colon S^1\to\bR^{2n}$ is a 1-periodic orbit of $H$ then

 \end{lemma} \begin{proof} Let $x\colon S^1\to\bR^{2n}$ be a 1-periodic orbit of $X_H$.
 From the estimate \eqref{eq:ndg_at_infty_implies_L2_properness_nablaA} applied to $x\in W^{1,2}$, we obtain

 Similarly as the previous lemma, notice that